Welcome to NeverPest.com

 Leading or luring an animal out of the home and then repairing the entrance they used to get in is another common natural method of removing a pest.
 Live traps can also be used to capture the animal and release it far from the home.
 However, once an animal is removed from the home should be checked over to make sure young ones are not still inside.

-When to call a pest professional
+When to Call a Pest Professional

 A home or business owner can do many things to control and prevent an infestation, but sometimes it just isn’t enough.
 When the pests get out of hand, it’s time to call in a professional.
 Knowing when to call an exterminator is just as important as knowing when pests have gotten into the home or business.